meslater1030/basic-ember-app/README.md

 ```

 For more information about what kinds of things you can generate with ember-cli use `ember generate help`.
-In this case the command has created a blank route and template for your users. it has also added an users
+In this case the command has created a blank route and template for your users. it has also added a users
 route to the router and created a unit test for your new route.
 If you navigate to localhost:4200/users
 you'll see that the page loads with the same text as the home page.
 In the future you'll use the new users
 route and template to retrieve and display all available users.
 Before you can do that, you need to